pombase/website/src/docs/downloads/phenotype-annotations.md

 19. The taxon will usually be 4896 (the NCBI taxon ID for *Schizosaccharomyces pombe*), although an NCBI taxon ID for a specific *S. pombe* strain would be allowed.
 20. The date is the date on which the annotations are created.
+Format: YYYY-MM-DD